adidas · Content Management

 adidas publishes content across hundreds of touchpoints at the same time — campaign pages, emails, app banners, partner sites.
 The problem was that the tools used to do that had piled up over the years.
 By the time this project started, teams were juggling 11 different systems just to get one campaign out the door.

 Most of their day wasn't spent creating.
-It was spent moving files between tools, chasing the one person in another team who could do the step only they had access to, and rewriting the same content in slightly different formats for each market.
+It was spent moving between tools, waiting on handoffs, and adapting the same content manually for each market.
 The creative work happened in between.

 "I spend half my day doing things the tool should do for me."